PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

-      checkClass=NUM,        -- Use NUM as QCLASS in the health-check query, default: DNSClass.IN checkName=STRING,      -- Use STRING as QNAME in the health-check query, default: "a.root-servers.net." checkType=STRING,      -- Use STRING as QTYPE in the health-check query, default: "A" checkFunction=FUNCTION -- Use this function to dynamically set the QNAME, QTYPE and QCLASS to use in the health-check query (see :ref:`Healthcheck`) checkTimeout=NUM       -- The timeout (in milliseconds) of a health-check query, default: 1000 (1s) setCD=BOOL,            -- Set the CD (Checking Disabled) flag in the health-check query, default: false maxCheckFailures=NUM,  -- Allow NUM check failures before declaring the backend down, default: 1 mustResolve=BOOL,      -- Set to true when the health check MUST return a NOERROR RCODE and an answer
+      checkClass=NUM,        -- Use NUM as QCLASS in the health-check query, default: DNSClass.IN checkName=STRING,      -- Use STRING as QNAME in the health-check query, default: "a.root-servers.net." checkType=STRING,      -- Use STRING as QTYPE in the health-check query, default: "A" checkFunction=FUNCTION,-- Use this function to dynamically set the QNAME, QTYPE and QCLASS to use in the health-check query (see :ref:`Healthcheck`) checkTimeout=NUM,      -- The timeout (in milliseconds) of a health-check query, default: 1000 (1s) setCD=BOOL,            -- Set the CD (Checking Disabled) flag in the health-check query, default: false maxCheckFailures=NUM,  -- Allow NUM check failures before declaring the backend down, default: 1 mustResolve=BOOL,      -- Set to true when the health check MUST return a NOERROR RCODE and an answer